Drawing an icosahedron

 [11 9 10] [11 8 9] [11 7 8] [11 6 7] [11 10 6]])

-To convert these longitudes and latitudes to Cartesian coordinates, I'll use this function:
+To convert these longitudes and latitudes to Cartesian coordinates, we use the function

 (defn ->cartesian [[lon lat]]